openmm/openmm/docs-source/usersguide/application.rst

 ******************************

-One option for writing your own scripts is to start with one of the examples given above (the one in section :ref:`a-first-example` if you are starting from a PDB file, section :ref:`using_amber_files` if you are starting from AMBER prmtop and inpcrd files, or section :ref:`using_gromacs_files` if you are starting from Gromacs gro and top files), then customize it to suit your needs.
-Another option is to use the OpenMM Script Builder application.
+One option for writing your own scripts is to start with one of the examples given above (the one in Section :ref:`a-first-example` if you are starting from a PDB file, section :ref:`using_amber_files` if you are starting from Amber :file:`prmtop` and :file:`inpcrd` files, or section :ref:`using_gromacs_files` if you are starting from Gromacs gro and top files), then customize it to suit your needs.
+Another option is to use the `OpenMM Script Builder`_ application.

 .. figure:: ../images/ScriptBuilder.png